 What was behind your decision to do a furniture and product design course at London Met?

 I moved to London especially to study at London Met.
-London is at the forefront of design and The Cass is situated perfectly within the creative centre of east London.
+London is at the forefront of design and the School of Art, Architecture and Design is situated perfectly within the creative centre of east London.
 London Met also has a great workshop space, a hands-on approach to studying and an amazing history with the London College of Furniture.

 Did you do any work experience while studying for your degree?